Climate Emergency

 This means that by 2045, Scotland intends to add no more carbon into the atmosphere than the amount we are removing.

-The Scottish Public Sector is committed that the transition to a net zero and climate resilient economy will be delivered fairly, and tackle inequality and justice.
+The Scottish Public Sector is committed that the transition to a net zero and climate resilient economy will be delivered fairly, and tackle inequality and injustice.
 This is referred to as a Just Transition.

 What Does this Mean for Public Sector Contracts?